exercism/website-copy/pages/roadmap.md

 - **Automated testing on the real site:** We want to create true integration tests that run against production that test sign up, track creation, mentoring and then delete the user.
 These will run after each deploy of both new code and changes to a track to ensure nothing has broken.

 - **Improve maintainer tools:** We want to update the new website to allow for an easy and pleasent experience for track maintainers and will build out tools within the UI to allow them to more easily experiment with track setups.

+-**Improve accessibility:** There are various a11y improvements we are making, spearheaded by [@unused's plan here](https://github.com/exercism/website/pull/182).

 ### Three - six months